 At your arraignment or in your written arraignment, you’ll tell the court whether you demand your right to a speedy trial or whether you waive your right to a speedy trial.

 Waiving your right to speedy trial will allow for more time negotiating possible plea deals with the county attorneys.
 It will also give your attorney more time to prepare for a possible trial.
-The state may resist your motions to continue out any court dates if you haven’t waived your right to speedy trial.

 You can file for “discovery” in your case.
 If you file for discovery in a criminal case, you open the door for “reciprocal discovery,” in which the state has the right to collect certain information from you.